-This Pork Cordon Bleu is just as delicious as its chicken counterpart.
+This Pork Cordon Bleu is served with a lemon pan sauce and is just as delicious as its chicken counterpart.
 Quick and easy, it’s perfect for a weeknight meal, or special enough for entertaining.

 Pork Cordon Bleu

-Why should chicken have all the cordon bleu fun?
-Pork makes wonderful cordon bleu, especially when you start with easy, fast fry boneless pork loin cutlets.
-These thin pork pieces are tailor made for pounding and rolling, as they start thin.
+A fabulous thin pork chop recipe, this pork Cordon Bleu, starts with easy, fast fry boneless pork loin cutlets.
+These thin pork chops are tailor made for pounding and rolling, as they start thin.

 This easy pork gets pounded thin, then rolled with ham and Swiss cheese.
 Follow up with a quick breading, that is quickly pan seared, then finished in the oven, to lovely crispy outside, melted cheese inside goodness.
 And to top it all off, the hot pan is quickly deglazed with some butter and lemon juice, for an easy and delicious lemon pan sauce.